$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Results and Discussion

 The coupling strengths convey information on which channel is the strongest one.
 We conclude from the results in Eq.~\eqref{eq:34} that the $DK$ channel is the most dominant one, and the $D_s^+\eta$ is the second most significant one.
-In Table~\ref{tab:2}, we compare the current results for the channel couplings with those from other works.
+In Table~\ref{tab:3}, we compare the current results for the channel couplings with those from other works.
 Interestingly, The values of the $DK$ and $D_s^+\eta$ coupling strengths from the present work are much larger than those from other works.
-Within the same theoretical framework, we extend our analysis to the scalar bottom-strange meson.
-Specifically, we apply the coupled-channel formalism to investigate the $\bar{B} \mathcal{M}$ interaction with positive strangeness $+1$.
-It is of great importance to note that there is a distinction compared to the charm sector, as the $u$-channel process in the $B^-K^+$ channel is not allowed due to the absence of the charged $B_s^*$ meson.
-The cutoff parameters, $\Lambda_{B^*}=630$ MeV and $\Lambda_{B_s^*}=390$ MeV, are used for the $u$-channel diagrams.
-The pole for the $B_{s0}^*$ emerges again in the second Riemann sheet, located at $\sqrt{s}_R = (5756.32 -i0.0228)$ MeV, as depicted in Fig.~\ref{fig:8}.
-Notably, the total width for the $B_{s0}^*$ resonance, $\Gamma_{\bar{B}_ {s0}^*}$, exhibits a comparable value to that of the $D_ {s0}^*$ resonance.
-This observation is understandable when considering that the two-body phase space factor, $\rho_{ \bar{B}_s^0\pi^0}(m_{\bar{B}_{s0}^*}^2)$ for the $ \bar{B}_ {s0}^*$ resonance is approximately two times smaller than that of the $D_{s0}^*$.
+In the same theoretical framework, our analysis expands to include the scalar bottom-strange meson.
+Specifically, we employ the coupled-channel formalism to delve into the $\bar{B}\mathcal{M}$ interaction with a positive strangeness, $S=+1$.
+It is crucial to highlight a distinction from the charm sector; the charged $B_s^*$ meson is absent in the $u$-channel process of the $B^-K^+$ channel.
+This means that the $u$-channel contribution to the bottom sector becomes smaller than to the charm sector.
+To compensate this absence, we prefer to use a lower value of the cutoff mass for $B_s^{*0}$.
+So, we use the following values of $\Lambda_{B^*}=(m_{B^*} + 630)$ MeV and $\Lambda_{B_s^*}=(m_{B_s^*} +390)$ MeV.
+Note that if we adhere to 600 MeV for the difference between the mass of the exchanged particle and its cutoff value, then the $B_{s0}^*$ would not emerge as a molecular state in the present scheme.
+The pole for the $B_{s0}^*$ reappears in the second Riemann sheet, positioned at $\sqrt{s_R} =(5756.43 - i0.0215)$ MeV, as visually represented in Fig.~\ref{fig:8}.
+It is noteworthy that the total width of the $B_{s0}^*$ resonance, denoted as $\Gamma_{\bar{B} {s0}^*}$, exhibits a comparable value to that of the $D_{s0}^*$ resonance.
+This observation is natural when considering that the two-body phase space factor, $\rho_{\bar{B}_{s}^{0}\pi^0}(m_{\bar{B}_ {s0}^*}^2)$ for the $\bar{B}_{s0}^*$ resonance, is approximately two times smaller than that of the $D_{s0}^*$.

 We exmaine the channel couplings for the bottom-strange meson as follows:

 The corresponding coupling strengths are given by